All Episodes

 My generation of women rose up.

-So she she's she's not a current college student.
+So she's not a current college student.

-For those of you unfamiliar, just to specify her generation.
+For those of you unfamiliar, just to specify her generation, baby boomer probably is what she is.

 If I had to make a wild guess.

-So my generation of women rose up and said, get out of our private lives.
+She said, my generation of women rose up and said, get out of our private lives.

-And the university said, No, the world is too dangerous.
+And the university said, no, the world is too dangerous.

 We can't leave you alone there.